dfinity/response-verification/examples/http-certification/assets/README.md

 ## Serving assets

-There's just one final piece to the puzzle now, and that's serving assets.
-The steps to follow here are:
+With all assets certified, they can be served over HTTP.
+The steps to follow when certifying assets are:

-- Check if the requested path matches a file (ex. `/assets/app.js`)
+- Check if the requested path matches a file (ex. `/assets/app.js`).
-  - If it matches a file serve that file
+  - If the request path exactly matches an exissting file, serve that file.
-  - Otherwise serve the `index.html` file
+  - Otherwise, serve the `index.html` file.
-- Extract the request content encoding header
+- Extract the request `content-encoding` header.
-  - Serve the Brotli encoded asset if it was requested and we have it
+  - Serve the Brotli encoded asset if it exists and it was requests.
-  - Otherwise, serve the Gzip encoded asset if it was requested and we have it
+  - Otherwise, serve the Gzip encoded asset if it exists and it was requests.
-  - Otherwise, serve the original asset
+  - Otherwise, serve the original asset.
 - Add the certificate header, this is the same process as with the JSON API.

 ```rust